 Graduate - Master Degree We require travel to your home country to change status.
 If you are in the U.S. in another status that does not allow study and want to change to an F-1 student, you will have to travel home to make the change.
 We are aware that there are other avenues to make a change of status, but that is a school policy.
 For more information about the documented finances required for an F-1 student visa - click here .

 School of Education Applicants, please be aware that permanent certification in the State of New York requires U.S. citizenship or permanent residency (green card).
 There is a five-year temporary certification that does not have these restrictions, but after five years, you must be permanently certified if working in NYS.

 Direct Exchange Students We have agreements with the following institutions for our exchange students.
 These student have been recommended by their home school for a semester or year abroad.
-England: University of Roehampton Ireland: National University of Ireland Maynooth France: Universite Paul-Valery/Montpellier III Japan: Kansai-Gaidai University, Keio University and the University of Sacred Heart Puerto Rico: University of Sacred Heart; Santurc (no visa necessary, but apply online for admission).
-Direct exchange student will be issued a J-1 visa.
+England: University of Roehampton Ireland: National University of Ireland Maynooth France: Universite Paul-Valery/Montpellier III Japan: Kansai-Gaidai University and Keio University Direct exchange student will be issued a J-1 visa.
 Start with our online application (exchange students only).
 Direct Exchange Application

 Transfer Students From a U.S. High School, College or University If you are transferring from a U.S. high school (yes, high school), college or university and in F-1 status, your SEVIS records need to be released to the college before we can create an I-20 from Manhattanville.
 The following form needs to be completed by you the student, then given to the International Student Advisor from your previous school.
 Make sure you sign the top part before giving it to your International Student Advisor.
 Download the Transfer Clearance Form